 The other man eventually attacked and fatally wounded poor St. Gangolf.

 are murals inside from the 1500’s.

 Schloss Assumstadt has a small herd of deer –

 We take a break in the walled city of Möckmühl.
-The

-are having a street fest including a foot race.
+Today they are having a street fest including a foot race.
 We watch

 as the little kids compete in their running clothes and with numbers

 pinned on their t-shirts.
 Cute.
 Möckmühl is mentioned in historical

 accounts of the German Peasant uprising (1525 - 1526) during which over

 in putting down the revolt.
 Additionally, Götz von Berlichingen (see

 above) was jailed here in 1519 before being moved to Heilbronn.